 As Christians, our responsibilities are to make sure that we and our children are educated in the most godly manner possible.
 We should not let unbelievers teach our children ungodly philosophies.
 God has entrusted us with children, and He will want an accounting of what we did with them.

 As people of God who are under His Lordship, we have been given the command to multiply and to subdue the earth (Gen. 1:28).
 To do this, we need to learn about God's creation and seek to discover what God has hidden in His creation.
 By doing this, we learn more about God's majesty and grow in our ability to praise Him and glorify Him.

 Electricity, radio waves, light, sound, physics, biology, medicine, etc., are all treasures God created and hid in creation.
-He gave us the ability to discover them, to become educated about them.
+He gave us the ability to discover them and to become educated about them.
 All areas of knowledge, science, math, art, philosophy, medicine, etc., are merely categories of discovery made by people.
 Therefore, all education for the Christian is to be God-centered because it is disclosure of God's creative glory.
-The queen of the educational sciences should be biblical theology.
+The queen of the educational sciences should be Biblical theology.